Raunak-Sarmacharya/kcn-seniors-docs/docs/troubleshooting/debug-mode.md

 ---

-*Debug mode is an essential tool for maintaining the KCN Seniors website.
+*Debug mode is an essential tool for maintaining the website.
 When used correctly, it provides valuable information for identifying and resolving issues while maintaining security.*